outsider-lj/ethreed/README.md

+#ETH-REED

-#This repository is the implementation of paper：*Generating Empathetic Responses through Emotion Tracking and Constraint Guidance*
+This repository is the implementation of paper：*Generating Empathetic Responses through Emotion Tracking and Constraint Guidance*

 ##empathetic dialogue generation model ethreed